-Audit findings and conclusions: Significant risk - Misstatements due to fraud or error - Management override

-We have not identified any material misstatements arising from fraud in revenue and expenditure recognition and management override.
+Audit findings and conclusions: Significant risk - Misstatements due to fraud or error - Management override We have completed our work in this area and we have not identified any material misstatements.

-Audit findings and conclusions: Significant risk - Misstatements due to fraud or error - Inappropriate capitalisation of revenue expenditure

-We have not identified any material misstatements arising from fraud in revenue and expenditure recognition and the inappropriate capitalisation of revenue.
+Audit findings and conclusions: Significant risk - Misstatements due to fraud or error - Inappropriate capitalisation of revenue expenditure We have not identified any material misstatements arising from fraud in revenue and expenditure recognition and the inappropriate capitalisation of revenue.

-Audit findings and conclusions: Significant risk - Valuation of Blue Light Hub

-We have not identified any material misstatements arising from the valuation of the Blue Light Hub.
+Audit findings and conclusions: Significant risk - Valuation of Blue Light Hub We have completed our work in this area and we have not identified any material misstatements.

-Audit findings and conclusions: Area of audit focus - Valuation of land and buildings We have not identified any material misstatements arising from the valuation of land and buildings.
+Audit findings and conclusions: Area of audit focus - Valuation of land and buildings